 Subgroups allow you to include other groups as the recipient to messages of a parent group.
-Once groups are linked together just bring up the Subgroups popup for your group and check the subgroups you need.
-To remove a subgroup just uncheck it.
+Once groups are linked together, bring up the Subgroups popup by clicking the Manage Subgroups option in from the Members page.

 We will ensure any recipients which appear in multi groups only receive messages once.

 Message moderation and daily digests also work as expected with subgroups.
 You can add as many subgroups as you like to a group and we will take care of any cyclic subgroups (A -> B -> C -> A etc).

 In the example below, Acme Corp. has five separate groups.
 All groups are linked together in the "Acme Corp."
 Organization.